Trony46/PulsePoint/README.md

 ]
 ```

-Every item in the batch runs through the full ingest pipeline independently — stored, rule-evaluated, alerts fired if triggered.
+Every item in the batch runs through the full pipeline independently — stored, rule-evaluated, alerts fired if triggered.

 ---